How to Cook Torta Talong, or Fritata-Style Eggplant

 The options to make the eggplant fritata or torta more delicious are endless.
 All leftovers are welcome to be mixed in.

 Eggplants are loaded with antioxidants and flavonoids.
 Health buffs love the no-fat eggplants because of the medicinal benefits like reduction in risk of heart attack and stroke, decrease in bad cholesterol, and improvement of blood flow.

-A particular antioxidant called chlorogenic acid made the eggplant a strong protection against cancer, microbes, and viruses.
+A particular antioxidant called chlorogenic acid makes the eggplant a strong protection against cancer, microbes, and viruses.